48 SEO Terms Every Business Owner Should Know (Without the Jargon)

 Navigating the world of SEO can be overwhelming to many business owners.
-As a website consultant, it’s my job to help explain what terms mean and how they impact a client’s website.
+As a website consultant, it is my job to help explain what terms mean and how they impact a client’s website.
 And ultimately how they help bring in more business.

-Understanding these terms is the first step to understanding how SEO can improve and help a business build their business online.
+Understanding these terms is the first step to understanding how SEO can improve and help a business build their presence online.
 The next step is understanding how clients search for your business services.
-When you can align your SEO activities to show up where they search, that’s where the magic happens!
+When you can align your SEO activities to show up where they search, that is where the magic happens!

 Business Owners Who Invest in Learning Marketing See Revenue Growth